dink42/Python-Automation-FileOrganizer/README.md

     "CORN": ['.java', '.cs', '.go', '.cpp']
     **DELETE** text if you don't want folder or this category as folder, remove the "," on the last line.
     _"WEB": ['.html', '.css', '.js', '.ts']_
+}</code>
-}</code> to make another folder name, add/remove any '.file' to your liking.
+2. make another folder name, add/remove any '.file' to your liking.
 Easy as that.
 Or remove a whole line in the dict